niberger/joysix/README.md

 JoySix
 ========
-Firmware and example program for the JoySix, a 6 degree of freedom mouse.
+Firmware and example program for the JoySix, a mouse with 6 degrees of freedom.